Alliegaytor/discord-term/README.md

 # ⚠️ Project needs active maintainers!

 Think you got what it takes?
-[Join our Discord](https://discord.gg/H3eMUXp) and contact me (@λtlas#9352) regarding maintaining this project.
+[Join our Discord](https://discord.gg/H3eMUXp) and contact (@λtlas#9352) in regards to maintaining this project.

 <br/>

 ### ✨ Discord Terminal

 An extensible Discord terminal client.
-Can be used with bot or user tokens.
+Can be used properly with bot tokens only.
+User tokens don't work properly.

 **Disclaimer**: So-called "self-bots" are against Discord's Terms of Service and therefore discouraged.
 I am not responsible for any loss or restriction whatsoever caused by using self-bots or this software.
 That being said, there's no one stopping you from risking using an account, so go head!